thyung/space_ship/README.md

 ## Implementation

-1. Use ipywidgets so that it can be played inside browser or vscode.
+1. Use ipywidgets so that it can be played inside browser or vscode with jupyter.